-To obtain a Social Security number and get a SSN card, the following individuals will need to submit the following documents:
+To obtain a Social Security number and get a SSN card, the following individuals will need to submit the following original documents:

-- Proof of age.
-Applicants who have a U.S. birth certificate must submit it as proof of age.
+Proof of age.
+Applicants who have a U.S. birth certificate must submit it as proof of age including date of birth.
 Should an applicant not have a U.S. birth certificate, a U.S. hospital birth record, a U.S. passport will be accepted.

 The Social Security card application (also known as the Social Security number application) and all necessary documents must be submitted in-person at a local Social Security office.
 Individuals who are aged 12 or older must have an in-person interview at a Social Security office as part of the SS card application.

 Non-citizens who are authorized by the Department of Homeland Security